Jost solutions and direct scattering for the continuum Calogero-Moser equation: Time evolution of scattering data

 In this section we argue non-rigorously that the scattering coefficients evolve in a simple manner under the continuum Calogero--Moser flow \eqref{eqn:CMeqn}.
 We do not aim for rigour here since, as noted in \cite{wu_jost_2017}, from the perspective of applying the inverse scattering transform, the formulas are only useful insofar as they yield solutions to \eqref{eqn:CMeqn}, which can be verified directly in applications.

-To render these arguments rigorous, the crucial step is to show that the potentials remain in the weighted classes in which we have constructed the Jost solutions and scattering coefficients; without this preliminary result, there is no point in pursuing a fully rigorous treatment of the time evolution.
+To render these arguments rigorous, the crucial step is to show that the potentials remain in the space $L^2_+\cap L^1_+$ in which we have constructed the Jost solutions and scattering coefficients; without this preliminary result, there is no point in pursuing a fully rigorous treatment of the time evolution.

 We recall that the Lax structure of \eqref{eqn:CMeqn} states that the continuum Calogero--Moser equation can be formulated equivalently as

 where

 We take the skew-adjoint operator $B_q$ as in \cite{killip_sharp_2023}, as opposed to \cite{gerard_calogero--moser_2023}, since the Calogero--Moser equation \eqref{eqn:CMeqn} can be written equivalently as